Synthesis of epitaxial TaO$_2$ thin films on Al$_2$O$_3$ by suboxide molecular-beam epitaxy and thermal laser epitaxy: Experiment

 \subsection{Thermal laser epitaxy (TLE)}

 Given the demanding deposition parameters required for the growth of epitaxial \ce{TaO2} by MBE, alternative approaches merit consideration.
 In TLE, elemental sources are heated by continuous-wave lasers with a wavelength of $\approx$ \SI{1}{\micro\meter} that is efficiently absorbed by most elements.
 Depending on the thermal properties of the element, the source material is either free-standing and self-contained or, if need be, placed in a crucible, from which it sublimates or evaporates to enable material transfer onto the substrate. \cite{Braun2019, Smart2021} The TLE system used in this work is equipped with the same \ce{CO2}-laser substrate heater as the aforementioned MBE system.
 Due to the unique mechanism of laser-based source heating and laser-based substrate heating, TLE offers a significantly broader process window than conventional epitaxial growth techniques. \cite{Hensling2024} This is particularly advantageous given the narrow and challenging conditions identified for the suboxide MBE growth of epitaxial \ce{TaO2}.
-Notably, tantalum has been established as a well-suited, free-standing source for TLE, and high deposition rates are readily attainable. \cite{Majer2024} To explore the parameter space in which \ce{TaO2} may be grown by TLE, we applied a fixed source-laser power of \SI{300}{\watt}.
+Notably, tantalum has been established as a well-suited, free-standing source for TLE, and high deposition rates are readily attainable. \cite{Majer2024} The objective of this work is not to compare different growth techniques, but rather to demonstrate that rutile \ce{TaO2} can be stabilized through multiple synthesis routes.
+To this end, we include a limited set of TLE-grown samples alongside those synthesized by $S$-MBE.

+To explore the parameter space in which \ce{TaO2} may be grown by TLE, we applied a fixed source-laser power of \SI{300}{\watt}.
 This resulted in a growth rate of $\approx$ \SI{10}{\nano\meter\per\minute} for the parameter space shown in Fig. \ref{fig:TLE_GrowthDiagram}, grown on $c$-plane and $r$-plane sapphire.
 Note that this growth rate exceeds the suboxide MBE growth rate by over an order of magnitude.
 This allowed us to explore a wide range of $T_\text{sub}$ and pressures for the growth of tantalum oxides.
 In the remainder of the article we focus on samples grown on $r$-plane sapphire, which enables untwinned growth of rutile, unlike $c$-plane sapphire.